mindersec/minder/docs/docs/manage_policies.md

 place, requiring reviews from code owners and a minimum of 2 approvals before landing.
 It will also require that force pushes and deletions are disabled for the `main` branch.

-When a policy for a provider and group is created, any repos registered for the same provider are group, are being observed.
+When a policy for a provider and group is created, any repos registered for the same provider and group, are being observed.
 Each time that there is a change on the repo that causes a policy violation, the event is triggered and the violation is being captured.